eaescob/rustircd/PROJECT_STATUS.md

 ## 📚 **Documentation**

-- [x] README.md - Project overview with configurable replies feature
+- [x] README.md - Comprehensive project documentation with all features consolidated
-- [x] DEVELOPMENT.md - Development workflow with replies configuration
+- [x] DEVELOPMENT.md - Development workflow and setup guide
-- [x] CONFIGURABLE_REPLIES.md - Complete guide to customizable numeric replies
-- [x] IRCV3_CORE_INTEGRATION.md - Extension system details
-- [x] ENHANCED_FEATURES.md - Database and broadcasting
-- [x] STATS_SYSTEM.md - Enhanced STATS system with security controls and module extensibility
-- [x] THROTTLING_MODULE.md - Complete throttling module documentation and configuration guide
-- [x] MOTD_SYSTEM.md - Complete MOTD system documentation with path support and examples
-- [x] CHANNEL_BURST_SYSTEM.md - Comprehensive channel burst system guide and implementation details
 - [x] PROJECT_STATUS.md - Current status (this file)
-- [x] Examples and usage demonstrations including replies.toml examples, STATS examples, throttling examples, MOTD examples, channel burst examples
+- [x] Examples and usage demonstrations including all module examples and configurations

 ## 🚀 **Getting Started on New Machine**